barretogustavo/barretogustavo/README.md

 ### Hi there 👋
 ## I'm Gustavo Barreto
 - I live in :brazil:, Rio de Janeiro :sunglasses::sunrise:
-- I am Computer Science student 💻
+- I am a Computer Science student 💻
 - I am Front-end Developer Trainee :computer:
-- I have been learnig more about React :sparkling_heart:
+- I have been learnig more about React 🚀

 ## Connect with me:
 <a href="https://www.linkedin.com/in/gustavo-barreto-a4008b65/" target="_blank">